Ring splints for Ehlers-Danlos syndrome & hypermobility spectrum disorders

 Jason Parry, Clinical Specialist Physiotherapist in Hypermobility/Extended Scope Practitioner, explains the current process in the UK:

 “Hand therapists in the UK can order plastic ring splints on the NHS at no cost to the patient.
-Should you want silver ring splints, then sometimes the hand therapist can help with the measuring and fitting process, but you would need to pay for the splints yourself.
+Should you want silver ring splints, then sometimes the hand therapist can help with the measuring and fitting process, but you might need to pay for the splints yourself.
 You can also order plastic ring splints yourself directly from suppliers but need to make sure that you have accurately undertaken the measuring process before ordering.

 “If you are keen on getting silver ring splints, then you would most usually have to do this either through a private hand therapist, or alternatively, take the chance on measuring and ordering one directly yourself through a supplier.
 Doing it yourself obviously means that you are also determining what splint you think best suits your needs, but this may not necessarily be the most appropriate.
 I would usually suggest seeing a hand therapist in the first instance to make sure that they are identifying the most appropriate splint for your needs, even if you go on to then order it yourself afterward.”